Having extra cash on hand is always appreciated. One unexpected place you might find it is with your home insurance.

 Skip a payment.

-Some insurance companies allow you to skip payments around the holidays.
-At California Casualty, you have the option to skip payments in either November/December or in December/January.
-(You also have this option to skip in the summer.)
+Some insurance companies allow you to skip payments.
+At California Casualty, you have the option to skip payments in either the summer or the winter!.
 Ask your agent for details.

 Take care of minor repairs.